Understanding the Vulnerable Persons Standard

 A request for physician-assisted death requires a careful exploration of the causes of a patient's suffering as well as any inducements that may arise from psychosocial or non-medical conditions and circumstance.

 4.1 Two physicians must, after consultation with members of the patient’s extended health care team, attest that the person's subjective experience of enduring and intolerable suffering is the direct and substantial result of a grievous and irremediable medical condition.

 4.2 If psychosocial factors such as grief, loneliness, stigma, and shame or social conditions such as a lack of needed supports for the person and their caregivers are motivating the patient’s request, these will be actively explored.
 Every effort must be made, through palliative care and other means, to alleviate their impact upon the person’s suffering.

 4.1 Partially compliant Two medical or nurse practitioners must attest that the person’s subjective experience of enduring and intolerable suffering is caused by a serious and incurable illness, disease or disability (clause 3 of the Act, which amends Criminal Code section 241.2(1)(d) and (e) ).
 However, the Act does not require consultation with the patient’s primary care physician or members of their extended health care team.

 4.2 Not compliant The Act does not require any exploration into the factors that might be influencing a person’s request.
 The Act does not stipulate efforts that must be made to address psychosocial factors or to alleviate suffering by alternative means.
-An assessment of suffering or vulnerability, which could be used to determine the effect of psychosocial factors, is not required by the Act, despite a strong commitment in its preamble to the protection of vulnerable persons.
-More information on vulnerability assessments can be found here (embedded link to CACL paper[CF1] ).
+An assessment of suffering or vulnerability, which could be used to determine the effect of psychosocial factors, is not required by the Act.
+This is contrary toevidence that some persons are at risk of being pressured to use the system to die, as well as to the preamble of the Act which commits to the protection of vulnerable persons.
+See more

 5. Arms-Length Authorization